 August 17, 2022

 Is your show horse showing signs of stress?
 Anxious to help but not sure how?
 Horses in all disciplines get stressed, which decreases equine performance and output.
 It also creates worry for owners.
-Because as you know, no matter how talented your horse, if he or she is stressed you can’t connect and perform your best together.
+Because as you know, no matter how talented your horse, if they are stressed, you can’t connect and perform your best together.

 Here’s the good news: there are simple yet effective ways to ease worries and increase horse wellbeing.
 We asked two professionals to share advice on how they help competition horses stress less and stay performance ready.
 Their tips are below.
 First, though, let’s cover why horses get stressed and how to recognize the signs.